 Let’s examine an acorn squash, shall we?

-Pause whenever you can while you’re cooking with such pretty ingredients.
-Always try to take your time so you don’t miss out on any of the beauty.Every stage of the cooking process can be beautiful.This dish is a lovely side as it is, and it would be fantastic with my Smoky Paprika Bacon Roasted Turkey on Thanksgiving!
+So, please pause whenever you can while you’re cooking with such pretty ingredients.
+Always try to take your time so you don’t miss out on any of the beauty.Every stage of the cooking process can be beautiful.Pecan Crusted Acorn Squash Recipe with Crispy Sage Leaves is a lovely side as it is, and it would also be fantastic served along side my Smoky Paprika Bacon Roasted Turkey on Thanksgiving!

 You can also cut the squash into bite-sized pieces and mix it with brown rice and sautéed spinach for a hearty vegetarian dish.

 Acorn squash skin is perfectly edible when it’s roasted this way.
 I love how it looks with the skin for presentation — if it’s not to your taste, though, it easily comes off as you eat around it.
-Enjoy it any which way!
+Enjoy it any however you’d like to.
+Either way, it’s pecans and acorn squash and will therefor be fabulous.

 Oh, and you can follow this recipe using butternut squash too!